rachana-uniyal/Jenkins-Jobs/README.md

                 docker push uniyalrachna/demo-app:1.0
                 ```
         - **Nexus Repository**

-            1. Configure the host for Nexus by creating the file `/etc/docker/daemon.json` and adding insecure registries to it:
+            1. Configure the host for Nexus by creating the file `/etc/docker/daemon.json` and adding insecure registries to it

                 ```
                 {
                     "insecure-registries" : ["64.227.152.141:8083"]
                 }
                 ```

             2. Enter as root and modify Docker.sock permission:

                 - `docker exec -u 0 -it 3a1a5e1f119c bash`

                 - `chmod 666 /var/run/docker.sock`

             3. Create credentials for Nexus

             4. Build configuration in shell execution:
                 ```
                 docker build -t 64.227.152.141:8083